TheDataStation/solo/README.md

 # Solo: Data Discovery Using Natural Language Questions Via A Self-Supervised Approach
 This is the repository for the [paper](https://dl.acm.org/doi/10.1145/3626756) published at Sigmod 2024.
 Solo is a self-supervised data discovery system that finds tables among a large collection given natural language questions.
 It automatically generates training dataset from the target table collection and then trains the relevance model.
+Check out the [demo](https://drive.google.com/file/d/1tJzMa_rYH2O6TDELXQ6VAaiXsQx5_D-g/view?usp=drive_link) to see how to use Solo.
 The system consists of two stages:

 Offline stage